-PIN NO. PIN SYMBOL PIN TYPE DESCRIPTION PO WER ON 42 RESET I RESET: This signal input will reset the WD90C20.
+PIN MNEMONIC I/O DESCRIPTION POWERON 42 RESET I Reset This signal input will reset the WD90C20.
 MCLK and VCLK0 should be connected to the WD90C20 in order for the WD90C20 to initialize during reset.
-WD imaging registers, PR1 and CNF, are initialized at power-up reset based on the logic level on the MD15-0 bus as determined by pull-up/ pull-down resistors.
+Western Digital Imaging Registers, PR1 and CNF, are initialized at powerup reset based on the logic leve on the MD15-0 bus as determined by pullup/ pulldown resistors.
 The reset pulse width should be at least ten MCLK clock periods.
-CL OCK SELEC TION 96 VCLK2 I/O VIDEO CLOCK 2: This pin can be a third video display clock input or an output to the external clock selection module.
+CLOCK SELECTION 96 VCLK2 1/0 Video Clock 2 20 This pin can be a third video display clock input or an output to the external clock selection module.
 Pin direction is programmed simultaneously with that of VCLK1.
 It acts as either a user-defined external clock input, or as an output reflecting the content of bit PR2(1) if CNF (3) is set to 1.
 Refer to the Configuration Register description.
-MCLK should be greater than or equal to VCLK2.
-97 VCLK1 I/O VIDEO CLOCK 1: This pin can be a second video display clock or an input or an output to the external clock selection module.
-Pin direction is determined on reset by a pull-up/down resistor on pin MD3.
-A VCLK1 input frequency of 28.322 MHz is used to display 720 pixels per horizontal line.
+MCLK should be greater than or equal to selected VCLK.
+97 VCLK1 I/O Video Clock 1 This pin can be a second video display clock input or an output to the external clock selection module.
+Pin direction is determined on reset by a pullup/down resistor on pin MD3.
+A VCLK1 input fre- quency of 28.322 MHz is used to display 720 pixels per horizontal line.
 When it is an output, VCLK1 is an active low pulse during I/O writes to port 3C2H.
-Refer to the Configuration Register description.
-MCLK should be greater than or equal to VCLK1.
-98 MCLK I MEMORY CLOCK: This clock signal determines the VGA graphics mode video DRAM read/write access timing as well as system microprocessor I/O and memory timing.
-MCLK should be approximately 36 MHz for 120 ns DRAMS, and 42.0 MHz for 100 ns DRAMS.
-99 VCLK0 I VIDEO CLOCK 0: This input is the video display clock for alphanumeric and graphics display modes.
+Refer to the Configuration Register descrip- tion.
+MCLK should be greater than or equal to selected VCLK.
+98 MCLK 1 Memory Clock This clock signal determines the VGA graphics mode video DRAM read/write access timing as well as system micro-processor I/O and memory timing.
+MCLK should be approximately 36 MHz for 120 ns DRAMS, and 45.0 MHz for 100 ns DRAMS.
+99 VCLK0 1 Video Clock 0 This input is the video display clock for alphanumeric and graphics display modes.
 Typically, VCLK0 is 25.175 MHz to display 640 pixels per horizontal display line.
 MCLK should be greater than or equal to VCLK0.
 The Miscellaneous Output Register bits 2 and 3, both set to 0, will select this clock if VCLK1 and VCLK2 are used as inputs.
+HOST INTERFACE 1 - 2 117 - 122 124 - 132 SA15 - SA16 SA0 - SA5 SA6 - SA14 I Address Bus (SA16-SA0) These active high inputs form the lower order 17 bits of video memory address.
+These inputs are directly connected to the sys- tem bus.

 TABLE 4-1.
-PIN DEFINITIONS
+SIGNAL DESCRIPTION